BFA in Cinematic Arts

 BFA Cinema Thesis: Production and Post-production

-To complete this degree, you’ll be required to write, direct, shoot, edit, post-produce and distribute a short film.
-This capstone project will be completed over the course of two semesters.
+To complete this degree, you’ll be required to write, direct, shoot, edit, post-produce, and distribute a short film.
+This capstone project will be completed over two semesters.
 These films will be publicly screened, and you’ll defend your work before a faculty board.

 Advanced Collaborative Workshop: Double Exposure